Online food delivery: which supermarkets still have delivery slots available?

 That is, quite frankly, a very difficult story to answer, as there are many variables, but our friends at TechRadar have compiled a list of popular supermarkets in key areas around the country.

-It looks like you'll be waiting until around the middle of April for a delivery slot.
+It looks like you'll be waiting until around the middle/end of April for a delivery slot.

 These are the next available slots at supermarkets around the UK: